As amended in December 2019

 5. prepare a year‑end financial statement to be read at the September general membership meeting of the Society;

-6. submit a proposed budget to the Executive Board at its meeting preceding the September general membership meeting.
+6. submit a proposed budget to the Executive Board preceding the June general membership meeting.

 E. Checks shall be signed by the Treasurer or by the President.